cocos/cocos-docs/en/asset-manager/cache-manager.md

 > Author: Santy-Wang, Xunyi

-For Web platforms, after a resource is downloaded, the cache is managed by the browser, not the engine.<br>
+For Web platforms, resources cache are managed by the browser after download, not the engine.<br>
 However, on some non-Web platforms, such as WeChat Mini Game, these platforms have a file system, which can be used to cache some remote resources, but do not implement a caching mechanism for resources.
 In this case, the engine needs to implement a set of caching mechanisms for managing resources downloaded from the network, including caching resources, cleaning cached resources, querying cached resources and other features.

 As of v2.4, Creator provides a Cache Manager on all platforms where file systems exist, and you can access it via `cc.assetManager.cacheManager`.